Unusual things to do in Paris: how to discover the capital differently?

 © Mikhail Gnatkovskiy

-Every summer, the Tuileries Garden is home to a funfair right in the heart of Paris.
+Every summer, the Tuileries Garden is home to a funfair in the heart of Paris.
 Featuring some of the most popular rides, the funfair also includes the iconic Ferris wheel.
-And once you’re at the top, enjoy a breathtaking view of the whole of Paris and the magnificent Place du Carrousel.
+And once you’re at the top, enjoy a breathtaking view of Paris and the magnificent Place du Carrousel.
+Enjoy an offbeat family day out in Paris, filled with fun and festivities!

 Place de la Concorde (75001)